hyoo-ru/mam_mol/book/readme.md

 # $mol_book

-Component is used for lazy add and/or remove screens depending on the size screen ( `page` ) size
+Component for lazy add and/or remove pages depending on the container size.
+Supports pop left of front page that hides when it blurs.

 ## [Online demo](http://eigenmethod.github.io/mol/#demo=mol_book_demo)